tylerlong/react-subx/README.md

 `react-subx` takes care of this for us automatically.
 We don't need to define `shouldComponentUpdate`.
 We don't need to turn to reselet either.
 And it just works and it is just performant.

-#### minimize the burden of developers
+#### Minimize the burden of developers

 I used to be a Ruby developer.
-I cannot agree more with "make developers happy".
+I cannot agree more on "make developers happy".

 With `react-subx`, developers do NOT have to learn actions, reducers, dispatchers, selectors...etc.